davidtjones/TSD/README.md

 Polygon <--> Quad \
 Quad <--> Box \
 Box <--> Dot

+Note that moving up through the chain is a lossy process!!

 In addition, Bezier Curves can be converted to Polygons.